para-droid-ai/Gemini-Topic-Streamer/docs/ROADMAP.md

 **Goal:** Push the boundaries of intelligent information tracking.

 *   **AI-Powered Insights:**
-    *   Automatic sub-topic identification within streams.
+    *   Automatic sub-topic identification.
-    *   Trend analysis based on stream content over time.
+    *   Trend analysis based on stream content.
     *   AI-generated summaries *of entire streams*.
-*   **Multi-Modal Support (TTS is the first step):** If Gemini API expands significantly, explore support for summarizing or tracking topics involving images, videos, or other audio inputs.
+*   **Multi-Modal Support (TTS is the first step):** Explore support for summarizing or tracking topics involving images, videos, or other audio inputs.
 *   **Plugin Architecture:** Allow third-party developers to extend functionality.
-*   **Deeper Personalization:** AI that learns user preferences for content style, sources, and even TTS voice/style over time.
+*   **Deeper Personalization:** AI that learns user preferences.

 ---